Show Off Your Patriotic Side at These 4th of July Parades in New Jersey

 Farview Avenue, Paramus

-The parade starts at the intersection of East Century Road and Farview Avenue.
-It proceeds northward on Farview Avenue before ending at the Grand Stand located at Memorial Elementary School.
+The parade will kick off at the intersection of Farview Avenue and E. Century Road, moving north on Farview Avenue.
+It will end at the Grandstand, located at Memorial Elementary School on Midland Avenue.

 Independence Day Parade